rija/docker-nginx-fpm-caches-wordpress/README.md

 ### SSL & Zero Downtime Deployment

-a child project, **ssl-proxy**, will provide a container running HAproxy for terminating SSL (TLS) connections and allow for zero downtime deployment.
+a child project, **docker-ssl-haproxy**, will provide a container running HAproxy for terminating SSL (TLS) connections and allow for zero downtime deployment.
 It's currently a work-in-progress.